Skip to content

 revisit_when string no -- Condition to reconsider

-date date no -- When it was made (YYYY-MM-DD)
+date date no -- When decided (YYYY-MM-DD)

-match list of globs no ["**"] Scope to specific files
+match list of globs no ["**"] Scope to specific files or directories

 Resolution algorithm